Scroll to content

 • understand and apply the principles of nutrition and learn how to cook.

 As pupils progress, they are able to evaluate how design technology has evolved and develop a critical understanding of its impact on our everyday lives.
-Children’s design work is also celebrated within the school and wider community.
+Children’s design work is also celebrated within the school and wider community; their final products are both taken home at the end of each unit and displayed as part of the Summer Exhibition.

 IMPLEMENTATION